Skip to the content

 How can I apply for a Canadian visa?

-You can access a list of visitor visas and work permits and learn about the various entry requirements and necessary documents via the official Canadian government website.
+You can apply for a Canadian visa by accessing a list of visitor visas and work permits and learning about the various entry requirements and necessary documents via the official Canadian government website.
 If you've made a paper application, you can link it to an online account to receive updates on your application's progress.

 Canadian family immigration sponsorship explained